Are you interested in becoming a medical interpreter? Sign up Now and get started.

 “We made it work”

 My (almost) 4 hours in that chair afforded me a lot of time to think.
 The biggest question I mulled over was, “What do they think I’m here for?”
 I thought about how the nurse might have perceived me.
-I wondered if she thought I was being combative, if she thought that I just didn’t want to do my job.
+I wondered if she thought I was being combative or if she thought that I just didn’t want to do my job.
 For the record, I desperately wanted to do exactly my job.

 One of my interpreter friends recently made a good point about why this is so frustrating.
 She said,” Everyone understands a nurse’s role.
-Same with doctors, PAs, medical assistants.
+Same with doctors, PAs, and medical assistants.
 There’s not much confusion about what they’re there to do and they rarely get asked to step outside their roles.
 What’s more, if they are asked to do something they shouldn’t, the system will back them up when they say no.” People are still learning what interpreters are actually in the hospital to do.

 We teach people how to treat us

 As our field develops and becomes more professionalized, we’re making incremental progress.
 People are beginning to understand why interpreters are necessary, and there are more and more training requirements for people who provide interpretation services.
 But many people in healthcare still don’t understand our role, and it’s still common to encounter interpreters who are working with no training.
 In many cases, we’re still equated with a bilingual family member instead of being seen as a professional part of the medical team.
-Which is why we hear things like, “Oh can you walk her to the pharmacy,” or “Do you mind just telling her what this surgical consent form says,” or “Would you just sit with her for 4 hours on a psych ward without a provider present.”
+This is why we hear things like, “Oh can you walk her to the pharmacy,” or “Do you mind just telling her what this surgical consent form says,” or “Would you just sit with her for 4 hours on a psych ward without a provider present.”

 Here’s the thing: I think we are (at least in part) responsible for educating people about the role we play.
 Part of me really believes that interpreters will only be seen as professionals when we collectively insist on acting within our professional boundaries.
 We teach people how to treat us.
 When we break our ethics, the people we work with never learn what we’re actually there to do, and they grow to expect all interpreters to do the same.